 Many businesses in recent years have been looking to “future-proof” their operations and the food retail industry is no exception.
 Supermarkets, convenience stores, and other food retail establishments have been turning to products and services that offer an environmentally friendly alternative for their business.
 Refrigeration systems and display cases are no exception.

-Companies are seeking equipment that withstands the impact of climate change, is energy efficient and can accommodate technological and regulatory changes for the foreseeable future.
-When it comes to refrigeration systems, advances in technology have given manufactures the ability to build and create systems that stand up to those changes.
+Companies are seeking equipment that withstands the impact of climate change, is energy-efficient and can accommodate technological and regulatory changes for the foreseeable future.
+When it comes to refrigeration systems, advances in technology have given manufacturers the ability to build and create systems that stand up to those changes.
 A natural refrigerant, CO2 is a great option for many operations and makes it a viable option across a wide range of applications.

 Since the middle of the last decade, CO2 has gained traction as a refrigerant in both secondary and direct expansion systems across the grocery and supermarket industry.
 One system, in particular, CO2 Transcritical Booster System, has gained notoriety because it relies solely on CO2 as a natural refrigerant in the system and removes the needs for traditional refrigerants with various GWPs.
 And with increased regulations being put in place, food retailers are shifting towards putting these systems in place in an effort to rejuvenate their operation and put their best foot forward.